ag88/stm32duino_spi_dma/README.md

 **This is not an official implementation**

-## This is preliminary / experimental / pre-alpha / untested codes
+## This is preliminary / experimental / alpha / untested codes

-This is preliminary / experimental / pre-alpha / untested codes still being changed.
+This is preliminary / experimental / alpha / untested codes still being changed.

 ### No Warranties